 Albert Ellis started a revolution in psychotherapy by introducing the world to a form of therapy founded on a profoundly helpful insight of the ancient Stoic philosopher, Epictetus.
 It goes like this: It is not the events in your life that upset you; it is rather the way you interpret or think about these events that can upset you.
-So, it is YOU who upsets you, not the events themselves.
-This is the foundation of all forms of Cognitive-Behavior Therapy (CBT), especially the original one invented by Albert Ellis, namely Rational-Emotive Behavior Therapy (REBT).
+So, it is you who upsets you, not the events themselves.
+This is the foundation of all forms of cognitive-behavioral therapy (CBT), especially the original one invented by Albert Ellis, namely rational-emotive behavior therapy (REBT).

-For many years I collaborated with Dr. Ellis.
+For many years, I collaborated with Dr. Ellis.
 I was one of his philosophers on call.
 I reviewed some of his work when he needed the perspective of a philosopher and he was always there for me when I wanted his expertise or his endorsement.
 Just before he died in 2007, I vowed to him that I would continue to devote my life to building on REBT, infusing it with further, useful philosophical insights gleaned from the great philosophers.
-(See, for example, What Would Aristotle Do?, the namesake of the present blog!)

 If I have been rejected by my friends, then I’m a reject.